travigd/documentation/introduction/index.md

 ### Other definitions

 There is a related concept to a Domain Event in this description that is defined in Streamlined Object Modeling (SOM).
-Many people use the term "Domain Event" in SOM when discussing "The Event Principle":
+Many people use the term “Domain Event” in SOM when discussing “The Event Principle”:

 > Model the event of people interacting at a place with a thing with a transaction object.
 Model a point-in-time interaction as a transaction with a single timestamp; model a time-interval interaction as a transaction with multiple timestamps. <cite>Jill Nicola, 2002ll, p.
 23</cite>

 Although many people use the terminology of a Domain Event to describe this concept the terminology does not have the same definition as a Domain Event in the context of this document.
 SOM uses another terminology for the concept that better describes what the object is, a Transaction.
 The concept of a transaction object is an important one in a domain and absolutely deserves to have a name.
 An example of such a transaction might be a player swinging a bat, this is an action that occurred at a given point in time and should be modeled as such in the domain, this is not however the same as a Domain Event.

-This also differs from Martin Fowler's example of what a Domain Event is:
+This also differs from Martin Fowler’s example of what a Domain Event is:

-> Example: I go to Babur's for a meal on Tuesday, and pay by credit card.
-This might be modeled as an event, whose type is "Make Purchase", whose subject is my credit card, and whose occurred date is Tuesday.
-If Babur's uses an old manual system and doesn't transmit the transaction until Friday, then the noticed date would be Friday. <cite>Fowler</cite>
+> Example: I go to Babur’s for a meal on Tuesday, and pay by credit card.
+This might be modeled as an event, whose type is “Make Purchase”, whose subject is my credit card, and whose occurred date is Tuesday.
+If Babur’s uses an old manual system and doesn’t transmit the transaction until Friday, then the noticed date would be Friday. <cite>Fowler</cite>

 Furthermore

 > By funneling inputs of a system into streams of Domain Events you can keep a record of all the inputs to a system.
 This helps you to organize your processing logic, and also allows you to keep an audit log of the system. <cite>Fowler</cite>

-The astute reader may pick up that what Martin is actually describing here is a command - the language "Make Purchase" is wrong for if this is to be considered an event.
-A purchase was made - therefore, it makes far more sense to introduce a PurchaseMade event.
+The astute reader may pick up that what Martin is actually describing here is a command - the language “Make Purchase” is wrong for if this is to be considered an event.
+A purchase was made therefore it makes far more sense to introduce a PurchaseMade event.

 Martin did actually make a purchase at the location, they did actually charge his credit card, and he likely ate and enjoyed his food.
 All of these things are in the past tense, they have already happened and cannot be undone.